About the CFP® Exam

-A Standards Setting is completed after each Job Analysis, to establish a cut core for passing the exam.
+A Standards Setting is completed after each Job Analysis, to establish a cut score for passing the exam.

-With CBT exams, the entire item-bank of exam questions is calibrated to the same scale.
+With the computer-based exam, the entire item-bank of exam questions is calibrated to the same scale.
 This enables a cut score, comparable to the cut established in the Standard Setting, to be computed pre-administration, and the reporting of preliminary pass/fail results immediately upon completion of the exam.

 Candidates receive “preliminary” pass/fail exam results upon completion of the exam at the testing site.
 Candidates who do not pass, additionally receive a diagnostic report of their exam performance across the Principle Topics, with indications of relative strengths and weaknesses.

 Candidates are notified approximately 4 weeks following the close of the testing window to confirm official results.